Apple Creek Public Records Directory

 Criminal Records

-Wayne County's criminal records system encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Sheriff's Office and local police departments maintain these records, which are essential for background checks and legal proceedings.
-The Ohio Bureau of Criminal Investigation provides additional resources for residents seeking comprehensive background checks.
-These records are accessible to the public under the Ohio Public Records Act, facilitating transparency and accountability in the criminal justice system.
+Wayne County's criminal records system covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+The Ohio Bureau of Criminal Investigation provides additional resources for residents seeking background checks.
+These records are accessible to the public under the Ohio Public Records Act, helping with transparency and accountability in the criminal justice system.

 Public Records Access